National Museum of Ireland – Natural History: Plans: 2000s

 In the 2000s plans for an extension to one side of the existing building were considered, to provide more display space, and enable construction of lifts, costed at a total of 15 million euro.
-Other previous reports have also cited the under-staffing of the museum, along with the restraints of the 19th century building, as hampering the development of the exhibitions and collections.
+Other previous reports have also cited the under-staffing of the museum, along with the restraints of the 19th-century building, as hampering the development of the exhibitions and collections.
 An even more ambitious plan, for a new building within the Collins Barracks complex to house a number of exhibition spaces including an "earth science gallery", were considered, and even costed, at a total of about 70 million euro.
 All plans were put aside after the economic collapse of 2008.

 2010–present

-The museum is included in the National Development Plan 2018-2027, as announced in 2018, with allocation for the construction of a side extension, designed not to interfere with the integrity of the historic building, including display space, as well as an education space, a café, a shop, lifts and other disabled-access facilitation.
-There would also be extra emergency exits from the upper floors of the museum.
+The museum was included in the National Development Plan 2018-2027, as announced in 2018, with allocation for the construction of a side extension, designed not to interfere with the integrity of the historic building, including display space, as well as an education space, a café, a shop, lifts and other disabled-access facilitation.
+There was also to be extra emergency exits from the upper floors of the museum.

 Closure and renovation

 By 2020, the Office of Public Works was preparing to begin works to restore the roof, and it was hoped that this would be followed by the broader restoration works (now under Project Ireland 2040).
-In later 2020, work began on removing collections, including the two whale skeletons suspended from the ceiling, to facilitate renovation work on the museum roof and structure.
+In later 2020, work began on removing collections, including the two whale skeletons suspended from the ceiling, to facilitate renovation work on the museum roof and structure. but in 2024 it was announced another round of renovation in the building will take places with it taking years to complete.